M-alan/nvim/README.md

 > inside that nvim file is where all the other files and folders go

 > install vim-plug using curl: curl -fLo ~/.config/nvim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
+> The command and the url are all one thing